 - Rust not removed before lining.
 As you can see it continued to rust behind the liner

 - The rust eventually rotted through in a place and had to be brazed.

 There’s no one technique in my experience that works simply, quickly and with little effort.
-If you think there is you should get someone else to do it as you’ll end up like the image above.
-Rust removal isn’t easy unless you resort to the latest laser techniques demonstrated by Ed China, even then it’s not going to work for as tank!
+If you think there is you should get someone else to do it or you’ll end up like the image above.
+Rust removal isn’t easy unless you resort to the latest laser techniques demonstrated by Ed China, even then it’s not going to work for this tank!

-- Liner, there’s plenty of companies out there offering this.
+- Liner – there are plenty of companies out there offering this.